 Then restart the service, but there is not create the "/var/log/tvheadend.log" file.

 Thanks for your help.

-RE: logs to file - Added by Joe User about 4 years ago
+RE: logs to file - Added by Joe User over 4 years ago

 If running as user "hts", then Tvheadend will not have permission to create the log file in /var/log.

 You can try first as root:

 Then Tvheadend will be able to write to it.